Meet the Team

 Wei Lai, PhD

-Wei Lai is now starting her career with Amazon.
+Wei Lai is now a language engineer with Amazon Web Services.

 -